allardvanhelbergen/vanhelbergen-com-v3/README.md

 ### Folders

+1.  **`/.storybook`**: Storybook configuration files.

 1.  **`/src`**: This directory will contain all of the code related to what you will see on the front-end of your site (what you see in the browser), like your site header, or a page template.
 “Src” is a convention for “source code”.

+    1.  **`__stories__`**: Stories for all non-component type things.
+Otherwise stories are kept next to the components in the `components` folder.

     1.  **`/components`**: React components for across the site.

     1.  **`/content`**: Markdown and MDX files for blogs and portfolio entries.
 Assets for entries should be included withing this folders.

     1.  **`/images`**: Assets that need to be dynamically included in random places, e.g. global styles, and the home logo.

     1.  **`/pages`**: Components under src/pages become pages automatically with paths based on their file name.
 Check out the pages docs for more detail.

     1.  **`/templates`**: By convention, templates used across multiple pages are stored here.
 Contains templates for programmatically creating pages.
 Check out the templates docs for more detail.

     1.  **`/theme`**: Contains all over-arching style files (styles for components are stored with their components).
 Not to be confused with Gatsby Themes.

 1.  **`/static`**: If you put a file into the static folder, it will not be processed by Webpack.
 Instead it will be copied into the public folder untouched.
 Check out the assets docs for more detail.